Skip to content

 Best Everyday Harness: Ruffwear Front Range

-The Ruffwear Front Range is the harness most recommended by professional dog walkers and trainers, and our testing confirmed it.
+The Ruffwear Front Range is the harness most recommended by professional dog walkers and trainers, and owner and trainer reports consistently back that up.
 It’s padded, has 4 adjustment points, has a Y-front design that doesn’t restrict shoulder movement, and is built to last years of daily walks.

-What we tested: all 6 dogs in our panel walked comfortably in the Front Range, with zero chafing after 25+ miles of wear.
-The foam padding distributes pressure well.
+What owners report: the Front Range is consistently described as comfortable over long distances with no chafing, and the foam padding is credited with distributing pressure well.
 The two leash attachment points (back + chest) give flexibility for different walking situations.

 The downsides: expensive ($50-70), sizing runs small (order up if between sizes), and it’s overkill for a tiny lap dog.